A new computationally efficient algorithm to solve Feature Selection for Functional Data Classification in high-dimensional spaces: Methods

-\paragraph{Convergence criteria.} In order to guarantee the DAL super-linear convergence rate \citep{tomioka2009dual, li2018}, we must implement consistent stopping-criteria to evaluate the convergence of both the inner sub-problem and the overall algorithm.
+\paragraph{Convergence criteria.} In order to guarantee the DAL super-linear convergence rate \citep{tomioka2009dual, li2018}, we implement consistent stopping-criteria to evaluate the convergence of both the inner sub-problem and the overall algorithm.
 With respect to the inner sub-problem, $Z$ and $V$ are updated iteratively until the following condition is satisfied \citep{tomioka2011super}:

-Regarding the overall algorithm's convergence, we monitor one of the \textit{Karush-Kuhn-Tucker} (KKT) conditions associated with the dual problem~\eqref{eq:dual}, namely, $X^T V = -Z$.
-It has been shown that this condition is exclusively satisfied by the optimal solutions of \eqref{eq:dual} \citep{boyd2004convex}.
+For the overall algorithm's convergence, we monitor one of the \textit{Karush-Kuhn-Tucker} (KKT) conditions associated with the dual problem~\eqref{eq:dual}, namely, $X^T V = -Z$.
+This condition is exclusively satisfied by the optimal solutions of \eqref{eq:dual} \citep{boyd2004convex}.
 Then, the algorithm is halted when the standardized residual of the KKT equation is less than a specified tolerance $tol$, as follows: